Improving Language Practice

-2. Through language we express our thoughts and feelings.
+2. Through language, we express our thoughts and feelings.

 Language is so connected to who we are that it is difficult to separate ourselves from the language we use.
 We speak what we think or feel and the connection between words and our experience (including actions at times) is instantaneous.
 So we need to be mindful that wherever possible the practice that we do needs to honour this connection.
-If it does not, then we are practicing in a way that does not does not call on the faculties that we use when we are actually using the language in real life.
+If it does not, then we are practicing in a way that does not call on the faculties that we use when we are actually using the language in real life.

-This could be a reason why so many students feel tongue tied in real life situations even when they have put in ample hours of practice.
+This could be a reason why so many students feel tongue-tied in real life situations even when they have put in ample hours of practice.

 No doubt some of you may be thinking, okay so what kinds of practice respect the nature of real language.
 I will give 2 examples: